Qingtianese diaspora: Ming and Qing era

 The other option was to acquire a passport, or "明走" (literally "to go abroad openly"), which was 100 silver dollars more expensive than hiding in the cabin, but it was also relatively safer.
 At that time, there were service agencies in Shanghai that provided services such as purchasing passports, providing food and lodging, buying ship tickets, and contacting the boatswain for cabin matters, making it easier for county residents to go abroad.
 Regardless, whether going abroad openly or secretly, they both posed a heavy burden for the impoverished people of Qingtian.
 Most of them had to sell their lands, take debts or receive help from relatives and friends in order to have sufficient funds for the journey; only few of them were lucky enough to get financial supports from the older Qingtianese men who had already established themselves in foreign lands.

-After departing from Shanghai, the steamships would pass through Hong Kong and Singapore, crossing the Strait of Malacca and detouring around the Cape of Good Hope (known as "大浪滩 Dàlàngtān" by the Qingtianese), heading north to the Strait of Gibraltar before finally arriving in Europe in the Mediterranean Sea, taking more than two months to complete the voyage.
+After departing from Shanghai, the steamships would pass through Hong Kong and Singapore, crossing the Strait of Malacca and detouring around the Cape of Good Hope (known as "大浪滩, du6-lo6-tha1" by the Qingtianese), heading north to the Strait of Gibraltar before finally arriving in Europe in the Mediterranean Sea, taking more than two months to complete the voyage.
 After the Suez Canal was opened to navigation in 1869, the ships were able to directly sail into the Mediterranean Sea through the canal and arrive in Marseille, France, or Naples, Italy, shortening the voyage by nearly 8,000 kilometers.
 Since then, there has been ever more frequent flows of Qingtianese people who took the journey to Europe.

+Stone carving

+Qingtianese overseas migration was closely connected to the production and sale of Qingtian stone carvings (青田石雕), which became an important non-agricultural industry in Qingtian from the Ming period onward.
+The growth of stone-carving workshops, particularly in townships such as Fangshan, Shankou and Youzhu, created a body of merchants who travelled to sell their stone products.
+Between 1853 and 1915, overseas Chinese brought the Qingtian stone carvings to several international exhibitions, including events in Paris (1900), Milan (1906), St. Louis (1904) and most famously, the Panama-Pacific International Exposition (1915) held in San Francisco, where the Qingtianese notable Chen Qi led the Chinese delegation to major success, with Chinese exhibits receiving over 1,200 medals and awards, the highest at the fair.
+The international visibility acquired through these exhibitions enabled the early Qingtianese migrants to use stone carvings as a commercial "stepping stone" to enter foreign markets, and encouraged many more back home to follow similar paths of emigration in subsequent decades.